-Thank you for providing California Air Resources Board (CARB) staff the opportunity to comment on the Notice of Preparation (NOP) for the Sierra Avenue and Casa Grande Avenue Warehouse Project (Project) Draft Environmental Impact Report (DEIR), State Clearinghouse No. 2019070040.
-The Project consists of the construction and operation of a 317,820 square-foot warehouse building located within the City of Fontana (City), which is the lead agency for California Environmental Quality Act (CEQA) purposes.
-Implementation of the Project would require a change to the existing land use designation of one of the parcels in the Project from Multi-Family High Density Residential to Regional Mixed Use.
+Thank you for providing California Air Resources Board (CARB) staff the opportunity to comment on the Notice of Preparation (NOP) for the 13131 Los Angeles Industrial Street Project (Project) Draft Environmental Impact Report (DEIR), State Clearinghouse No. 2019080276.
+The Project consists of the construction and operation of a standalone concrete tilt-up warehouse building totaling approximately 528,710 square feet within in the City of Irwindale (City), California, which is the lead agency for California Environmental Quality Act (CEQA) purposes.

 CARB staff is concerned about the air pollution and health risk impacts that would result should the City approve the Project to build the proposed warehouse building.
-Freight facilities, such as warehouse and distribution facilities, can result in high daily volumes of heavy-duty diesel truck traffic and operation of onsite equipment (e.g., forklifts, yard tractors) that emit toxic diesel emissions, and contribute to regional air pollution and global climate change.
+Freight facilities, such as warehouse and distribution facilities, can result in high daily volumes of heavy-duty diesel truck traffic and operation of onsite equipment (e.g., forklifts and yard tractors) that emit toxic diesel emissions, and contribute to regional air pollution and global climate change.

-Existing residences are located east, west, north and southwest of the Project site, with the closest residences situated approximately 280 feet from the Project's eastern boundary.
-In addition to residences, there are three elementary schools (Fitzgerald Elementary School, Kordyak Elementary School, and Sierra Lakes Elementary School) and a middle school (Wayne Ruble Middle School) located within two miles of the Project.
-The communities near the Project are surrounded by existing toxic diesel emission sources, which include existing warehouses and other industrial uses, vehicular traffic along Interstate 15 (I-15) and State Route 210 (SR-210), as well as heavy truck traffic to Mid-Valley Sanitary Landfill.
+Existing residences are located east and southeast of the Project site, with the closest residences situated approximately 700 feet from the Project's eastern boundary.
+In addition to residences, three schools (Walnut Elementary School, Burch Elementary School, and Olive Middle School) are located within one mile of the Project.
+The communities near the Project are surrounded by existing toxic diesel emission sources, which include existing warehouses and other industrial uses and vehicular traffic along Interstate 605 (I-605).
 Due to the Project's proximity to residences and schools already disproportionately burdened by multiple sources of pollution, CARB staff is concerned with the potential cumulative health impacts associated with the construction and operation of the Project.